pa2si/tortuga/README.md

-v 0.16.9
+v 0.16.10

 What's new:

-- smaller text for program in mobile version
+- all Events and back buttons padding adapted

 Done: